What is a “TFCC tear”?

 Most TFCC tears resolve with activity modification, splinting, and non-steroidal antiinflammatory medications.
 If symptoms persist, a corticosteroid injection in the area of the ligament can be helpful to reduce pain.
 Operative treatment may be required for persistent symptoms despite appropriate splinting and injection.
 TFCC tears resulting in instability of the wrist or in association with wrist fractures may require early repair.

 What is the surgical treatment for TFCC tears?

 The type of surgery varies depending on the location of the tear in the ligament and the chronicity of the injury.
 The small ligament can be divided into three distinct zones: radial, central and ulnar (or peripheral).
 Tears located on the radial and central portion of ligament are typically treated by debriding or cleaning the torn edges of the ligament.
-Fortunately, this can be done arthroscopically with a “wrist scope” through very small incisions (see below for arthroscopic illustration).
+Fortunately, this can be done arthroscopically with a “wrist scope” through very small incisions (see picture below).
 The central portion of the ligament has a poor blood supply so repair of the ligament is not feasible.
 The radial portion can be repaired but is technically difficult and these tears can be treated equally effectively with debridement alone.
 Ulnar (peripheral) TFCC tears do have adequate blood flow to allow healing after repair of the ligament.
 The repair can be accomplished either arthroscopically or using an open technique depending on physician preference and specific characteristics of the injury.
 Chronic tears many times are related to excess length of the ulnar bone pinching the TFCC.
 This disorder is called Ulnar Impaction Syndrome.
 If the ulnar bone is too long, it typically causes a central tear of the ligament.
-Along with arthroscopic debridement of the tear, it is necessary to shorten the ulna to prevent reinjury.
+Along with arthroscopic debridement of the tear, it is usually necessary to shorten the ulna to prevent reinjury.
 This can be accomplished by an ulnar shortening osteotomy.